w3c/secure-payment-confirmation/scope.md

 We have been discussing three steps in a payment flow where browser capabilities could help streamline the user experience:

-* Establish user identity (e.g., cookie, session, payment app)
+* Establish user identity (e.g., cookie, session, payment app).
+See also [issue 62](https://github.com/w3c/secure-payment-confirmation/issues/62).
 * Determine payment instruments for the user.
 When more than one is available, prompt the user to select one.
 * Authenticate the user for that instrument for this transaction.